Academic Probation Policy

 A student notified of being placed on academic probation should make an appointment with an Academic Counselor in the Academic Services Office, Room 207 to discuss these procedures by calling 617-353-2713 or via email firstname.lastname@example.org.
 Students can be on Academic Probation for no more than two consecutive semesters.
 Academic Probation does not prohibit students from participating in extracurricular activities or intercollegiate athletics.

 A student faces Academic Suspension when s/he has spent one or two semesters on Probation and has not achieved Good Standing (as defined above) in the most recent semester of Academic Probation.
 Specifics regarding the duration and terms of the Academic Suspension will be determined by the Sargent College on a case-by-case basis.
-Appeals of Suspension are directed to the Dean of Sargent College.
+Final appeals of Suspension are directed to the Dean of Sargent College.

 Reinstatement After Academic Suspension